Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-What side effects are common with Invokamet?
+What side effects should I watch for with Invokamet?

 What should I ask my clinician before starting Invokamet?